Skip to main content

 Module description

 This module is intended for students with some prior exposure to quantitative research methods and will be delivered using R for statistical computing.
-Alternatively, it can be taken as the second component of the sequence of quantitative methods we offer: Introduction to Quantitative Social Research, Applied Social Data Analysis in R and Advanced Topics in Quantitative Social Research.
+Alternatively, it can be taken together with Introduction to Quantitative Social Research and Advanced Topics in Quantitative Social Research.

-The module teaches you research methods and prepares you to undertake further independent research in the social sciences.
-The core material covers complex data management in R, linear regression methods, including model diagnostics and binary logistic regression.
-By the end of the module, you will be able to apply these methods on a variety of data in an intelligent and thoughtful manner.
+You will learn research methods and how to undertake further independent research in the social sciences.
+The core material covers complex data management in R, linear regression methods, including model diagnostics and binary logistic regression so that by the end of the module, you will be able to apply these methods on a variety of data.
 You will get plenty of exposure to programming as a highly transferable skill in a range of domains outside statistics.

 • Refresher/Intro to: R programming, available resources, and online communities